Case Study -

 As a study progresses, stakeholders can enter and/or view information via PFS Clinical’s secure online portal: “Having a common data set means our financial managers can quickly and easily pull reports on earnings accrued, invoiced and received,” notes Barbret.
 “It also provides study coordinators with convenient updates on a study’s progress, including how many participants have been recruited.”

 PFS Clinical handles all tracking, invoicing and collections—so Barbret and other leaders at the School of Medicine can rest assured that they avoid missing any funds.

 Reaping the Rewards

-The school launched a pilot program to test PFS Clinical’s Contract Administration service in 2005.
+The school launched a pilot program to test PFS Clinical’s financial management service in 2005.
 Covering 39 internal medicine studies and 28 pediatric studies, the study revealed: